Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: Evaluation Framework: Latent CoT as a Causal System

 \subsection{Scope and Causal Queries}

-We view latent chain-of-thought (latent CoT) as a manipulable causal process evolving in continuous representation space.
-Specifically, we treat intermediate latent reasoning steps as variables in a structural causal model (SCM) \citep{pearl_causality_2022,causal_survey}, which allows us to pose intervention-based causal queries and compute reproducible effect estimates under a fixed intervention protocol.
-This viewpoint complements mechanistic analyses that intervene on internal activations to localize task-relevant computation \citep{elhage_toy_2022, nanda_progress_2023}.
+We view latent CoT as a manipulable causal process evolving in continuous representation space.
+Specifically, we treat intermediate latent reasoning steps as variables in a structural causal model (SCM) \citep{pearl_causality_2022,causal_survey}, which allows us to pose intervention-based causal queries and compute reproducible effect estimates under a fixed intervention protocol \citep{robins_identifiability_1992,imai_general_2010, vig_investigating_2020,mueller_quest_2026}.

-Our analysis provides a unified intervention and readout protocol (Figure~\ref{fig:method_overview}) and uses it to answer three step-centric causal questions. \textbf{(RQ1: necessity and sufficiency)} asks whether individual latent steps are behaviorally necessary, and whether the full latent budget is required to make the correct answer decodable. \textbf{(RQ2: propagation and routing)} asks how a perturbation at an upstream step propagates to downstream computation, summarized as a step-to-step influence matrix and visualized as an empirical influence graph. \textbf{(RQ3: superposition amd commitment)} asks whether intermediate trajectories toward answer retain competing answer hypotheses and how output-level commitment relates to representational commitment across steps.
+Our analysis provides a unified intervention + readout protocol (Figure~\ref{fig:method_overview}) and uses it to answer three step-centric causal questions. \textbf{(RQ1: necessity and sufficiency)} asks whether individual latent steps are behaviorally necessary, and whether the full latent budget is required to make the correct answer decodable. \textbf{(RQ2: propagation and routing)} asks how a perturbation at an upstream step propagates to downstream computation, summarized as a step-to-step influence matrix and visualized as an empirical influence graph. \textbf{(RQ3: superposition and commitment)} asks whether intermediate trajectories retain competing answer hypotheses and how output-level commitment relates to representational commitment across steps.